TECHNICAL ARTICLES

 Cartridge or bag filter: the comparison that decides

 With the five variables on the table, the comparison becomes straightforward.
-In shot blasting, cutting and machining the standard is the cartridge; the bag filter is reserved for large volumes of mineral or process dust —cement, grinding, bulk handling or foundry sand reclamation.
-Below, what sets each technology apart when it comes to choosing.
+In shot blasting, cutting and machining the standard is the cartridge, which today also covers large airflows in modular configurations; the bag filter is reserved for fibrous, light or moist dust, for coarse material and for temperatures beyond what a cartridge tolerates —the typical case of grain and bulk handling, cement or foundry sand reclamation.

 CARTRIDGE COLLECTOR